 - See the site for other recipes for each.
 The salsa goes amazing with chips as an appetizer or snack.
 I highly recommend seeing below on how you can prep these ahead of time to make a super fast and easy dinner!

-- Make Salsa, lemon crema and enchilada sauce, roast the potatoes, and make the beans.
+- Make Salsa, sour cream and enchilada sauce, roast the potatoes, and make the beans.
 You can also have the lettuce chopped.

-- Feed baby beans with the soft inside of some potatoes along with mashed avocado and a light sprinkle of the lemon cream and enchilada sauce if they are ready for flavors.
+- Feed baby beans with the soft inside of some potatoes along with mashed avocado and a light sprinkle of the sour cream and enchilada sauce if they are ready for flavors.
 For toddler, cut potatoes and avocado into small pieces, and serve alongside some corn cooked until soft and black beans kept whole and cut into halves.
 Can even give some of the sauces as dips.